 For Mayo Clinic patients, any visibly blood-tinged samples are spun in a clinical centrifuge, and the supernatant is used for testing.
 If there is no visible blood contamination, the sample is used directly.
 Mayo Medical Laboratories specimens should be evaluated for hemolysis before submission.

-For all samples with Tg concentrations >1.0 ng/mL, a dilution series is performed.
+For all samples with Tg concentrations greater than 1.0 ng/mL, a dilution series is performed.
 A linear dilution excludes hooking and most major interferences.
-Samples that contain Tg < or =1.0 ng/mL are spiked with exogenous Tg to identify possible interferences that may cause a false-low result.
+Samples that contain Tg less than or equal to 1.0 ng/mL are spiked with exogenous Tg to identify possible interferences that may cause a false-low result.

 Day(s) and Time(s) Test Performed Outlines the days and times the test is performed.
 This field reflects the day and time the sample must be in the testing laboratory to begin the testing process and includes any specimen preparation and processing time required before the test is performed.
 Some tests are listed as continuously performed, which means assays are performed several times during the day.